-We intend to make an initial quarterly distribution ("IQD") of \$0.4625 per common unit to the extent we have sufficient available cash from operations after we establish appropriate cash reserves and pay fees and expenses, including payments to CEPM for reimbursement of costs and expenses it incurs on our behalf.
+We intend to make a current quarterly distribution of \$0.5625 per common unit to the extent we have sufficient available cash from operations after we establish appropriate cash reserves and pay fees and expenses, including payments to CEPM for reimbursement of costs and expenses it incurs on our behalf.
+In October 2007, our board of managers approved an increase of our regular quarterly distribution from \$0.4625 per unit to \$0.5625 per unit on our outstanding common and Class A units.
 We refer to this cash as "available cash," and we define its meaning in more detail in our limited liability company agreement, in "How We Make Cash Distributions-Distributions of Available Cash-Definition of Available Cash" and in the glossary of terms found in Appendix A. Our board of managers has broad discretion in establishing cash reserves.
 The cash reserves that our board of managers may establish in its discretion include reserves for future cash distributions on the common units, Class A units and management incentive interests and to pay special cash distributions to the holders of our Class D interests.
 These reserves, which could be substantial, will reduce the amount of cash available for distribution to you.